The Real Housewives of Beverly Hills season 6: Synopsis

 Richards enjoys Tuscany and takes in the country side while driving around in a luxury car.
 She later reveals she has been re-invited to her niece Nicky Hilton's wedding.
 However, some of Richards' daughters and husband aren't invited at all.
 After arriving home from Tuscany, Richards learns of bad news about her sister, Kim.
-During a day at Vanderpump's house, Richards is taken aback by Rinna's opinion on Foster's health, which leaves her Googling what exactly the word "Munchausen" means.
+During a day at Vanderpump's house, Richards is taken aback by Rinna's opinion on Foster's health, which leaves her Googling what exactly the word "Munchausen" means after she stated that her youngest daughter Portia Umansky had stopped breathing and almost died after birth on March 1, 2008 that led to Kyle monitoring Portia's health nightly.
 Richards continues to be devastated by ongoing news about Kim.
 While in the Hamptons, Richard's opens her pop-up shop and hosts a book signing for Frankel.
 During her BBQ, Richards' talks with Vanderpump about Foster's previous claim that her children also have Lyme Disease.
 Vanderpump reveals that their father says they're fine.
 At lunch with Foster and Vanderpump, Foster contronts her about her conversation with Vanderpump at the BBQ.
 At Edwards' home in San Diego, Richards is conflicted when Rinna reveals her opinions on Richards' sister, Kim.
 Struggling with her own issues with her sister, Richards later meets up with friend and former housewife, Adrienne Maloof, to discuss her concerns.
 Richards then sits down with her sister, Kim, after not talking for nine months, and the two have an emotional talk.
 On the trip to Dubai, Richards' is brought into the discussion between Rinna and Vanderpump about who initially brought up Munchausen.
 Despite admitting to being present, they both deny being a part of the talk that brought up the "M" word.

 Davidson visits Foster and is in awe of her health.
 Davidson struggles with getting her husband to help her balance her duties as a mother and her work.
 Davidson arrives to Vanderpump's house in the middle of discussion between Vanderpump, Richards, and Rinna on Foster's health.
 Rinna reveals she feels guilty and Davidson suggests she talks to Foster about it.
 During a lunch with some of the ladies, including Foster, Davidson references Rinna's prior comments in a mix-up of who said what.
 In the Hamptons, Davidson feels she was interrogated by Vanderpump on her affair with her husband.
 On the last night in the Hamptons, Davidson opens up about her history and previously being in an abusive relationship.
 Davidson heads to Italy here she spreads her sister's ashes.
 Davidson is disturbed to learn from Rinna that Vanderpump and Richards were the ones that initially suggested Foster may have Munchausen.
 Davidson confronts Vanderpump over being manipulative.
 In Dubai, Davidson brings up Vanderpump's interrogation and tries to explain to her why it was an issue.
 Davidson believes that Vanderpump's initial apology wasn't sincere.
 Vanderpump later apologizes to Davidson on top of the Burj Khalifa.